 - Plastic feels cheap

 - 11 Programmable Buttons of ease of gaming

 - No RGB Lights

 - Durable due to solid aluminum

 - Separate Sniper Button for faster DPI adjustments

 - Only suitable for Massive Multiplayer Online and First person-shooter games.

 4 Things to Consider When Choosing Best gaming mouse for Fortnite

 The gaming mouse is the ones that get beaten up more than keyboards.
-They have to be rigid and feel solid in hand; this is where construction of the mouse comes in to play.
+They have to be rigid and feel solid in hand; this is where the construction of the mouse comes in to play.